sabinemm/fruit-game/README.md

 * [Background audio](https://www.zapsplat.com/music/forest-environment-ambience-clearing-spring-summer-birds/)

 ## Acknowledgements

-I acknowledge that inline onclick events are not best practice, and should be handled in script file, but I found it less time consuming at the moment and might correct at a later point and will not use them in the same way in future projects.

-This project is not supported on InternetExplorer because of JavaScript ES6.

 Appreciating my friends Rūta and Agris teaching me how to find and fix errors and giving me hints how to solve problems.